 - Flechette Storm: Druids in general, but a team of Poplust druids especially qualifies, shooting small thorns with deadaly speed.

 - Green Thumb: A Druid of the Jungle can summon vines to immobilize a bloon.
 Further upgrades allow it to instantly make nearby farms produce extra money, or create a huge patch of vines along the path.

-- Limit Break: Jungle's Bounty, which instantly grants you money for each banana farm in range of the druid.
+- Money Multiplier: Jungle's Bounty instantly grants you money for each banana farm in range of the druid.